So what type of things do we use at our cattery to keep our Bengals happy?

 Food

 I highly recommend this diet for Bengals!
-However, I really do understand the cost factor behind feeding cats.
-I understand that unless you make raw food yourself, that particular diet can also be costly.
+We at least recommend that the cats are fed a good quality wet food that is grain free.
+Cats are carnivores by nature and do not need vegetables like dogs and humans do.
+I understand that unless you make raw food yourself, this particular diet can also be costly.
 I just ask that you do research, and try to buy the best food you can reasonably afford for your kitties.
 It is up to you how you will feed your cats.
-You will do what you want when you leave with your kitten.
+We do understand that you will feed your cats whatever you want when you bring your new kitten home.
 (But I would like to convince you to feed them a higher quality food!)

 I highly recommend this diet for Bengals!
-However, I really do understand the cost factor behind feeding cats.
-I understand that unless you make raw food yourself, that particular diet can also be costly.
+We at least recommend that the cats are fed a good quality wet food that is grain free.
+Cats are carnivores by nature and do not need vegetables like dogs and humans do.
+I understand that unless you make raw food yourself, this particular diet can also be costly.
 I just ask that you do research, and try to buy the best food you can reasonably afford for your kitties.
 It is up to you how you will feed your cats.
-You will do what you want when you leave with your kitten.
+We do understand that you will feed your cats whatever you want when you bring your new kitten home.
 (But I would like to convince you to feed them a higher quality food!)